-Why Canned Food Is Unhealthy?
+Is Canned Food Unhealthy?

 Canned goods can be a great option for a quick meal.
 However, there are downsides to the convenience of a can!
 Many canned goods contain BPA (biphenol-A), a chemical that is often used in food packaging.
-While the studies are mixed, this chemical has been linked to heart disease and diabetes.
+While the conclusions from these studies are mixed, this chemical has been linked to heart disease and diabetes.

-In addition, canned items can also be high in sugar, sodium and other preservatives.
+In addition, canned items can also be high in sugar, sodium, and other preservatives.
 While this is often done to preserve the food’s taste and texture, it can make canned food bad for you.
 Instead of foregoing this type of food, it’s important to read the labels so you know what you’re getting.

-What Canned Goods Are the Best for You?
+Which Canned Goods Are the Best for You?

 - Canned Spinach – It’s often hard to finish all the spinach in the bag, and that’s where canned food is great.
 In fact, canned spinach has even more vitamin C than the fresh stuff.
 Share your spinach recipes on your favorite family app!

-- Coconut Milk – Whether you’re making a curry or adding it to coffee, coconut milk is one of the better canned dairy products.
+- Coconut Milk – Whether you’re making a curry or adding it to coffee, coconut milk is one of the better-canned dairy products.
 This has a great canned food shelf life so you can pull it out of the cupboard at any time!